 After a few years, I did some modifying to it.
-Then in 1991 I tried to take some 35 mm pictures through the main scope of the upcoming eclipse, since it wasn't a full eclipse I still gave it a shot!
+Then in 1991 I tried to take some 35 mm pictures through the main scope of the upcoming eclipse, since it wasn't a full eclipse from my location, I still gave it a shot!
 I used welders green glass on a step-down mask that I made to filter the bright sun light.
-I took and snapshot every 5 minutes.
-This picture is the most coverage from Escondido, California. |
+I took a snapshot every 5 minutes.
+This picture is the most coverage the moon did in front of the sun from Escondido, California. |

 |